Smler Logo

 • Want simple, click-based pricing without MAU complexity

-• Need TRAI compliance for SMS campaigns (India-specific requirement)
+• Need TRAI compliance for SMS campaigns in India

 • Prefer straightforward API integration without heavy SDK dependencies